 For a long time, I had believed that depression was a genetic disease caused by a chemical imbalance in the brain.
 It’s just a misfire in our brains and if you can readjust the brain chemicals, then everything will be fine.

 But lawyers are much more likely to suffer depression than the general population.
-There is no obvious reason why lawyers, as a group, would have more chemical imbalances than the general population.
-In fact, whenever articles would discuss depression in the legal field, they would always discuss lifestyle.
+There is no reason why lawyers, as a group, would have more chemical imbalances than the general population.
+In fact, whenever articles would discuss depression in the legal field, they always discussed lifestyle.

 We often talk about depression as something we can’t control or change (“it’s a disease”).
 Yet WebMD lists depression risk factors such as death or loss of a loved one, conflict, abuse, stressful life events, or other illnesses.